satellytes/satellytes.com/blog-posts/scoped-registry.md

 //registry.wombatcorp.org/:_auth=${NPM_TOKEN}
 ```

-The npm CLI will replace this value with the contents of the NPM_TOKEN environment variable
+The npm CLI will replace this value with the contents of the NPM_TOKEN environment variable.

 **Add scoped registry to user-level instead of project-level**